 Generally, it’s never a good idea to manage your home network via an app.
 Among other things, this means you’ll get a few options if at all in terms of customization.
 And on this front, the mAX AC6600 is on the worst end of the spectrum.

-In fact, it’s even hard to just set it up.
+It’s even hard just to set it up.
 At least in my case.

 Terrible setup process